geowittejr/DotNetRazorStockTicker/README.md

 ```json
  "MockApiMode": "true"
 ```
-Then start the application and it will run in demo mode with a fake stock API that mimics a live one.
+Then restart the application and it will run in demo mode with a mocked stock quote API that returns fake data.

 ---